 How shall I link such sun-cast symmetry With the torn troubled form I know as thine, That profile, placid as a brow divine, With continents of moil and misery?

 In this poem alone there are four words that I have put in bold.
-These are words that you will hear your children say "What does that mean? and it is your duty to tell them.
-In my book I put the definitions of fun words right under poem.
+These are words that you will hear your children say "What does that mean? and you get to tell them.
+In my book, I put the definitions of "smarty pants words" right under the poem.
 But it doesn't take long to pull out your phone or a dictionary and look up the words meaning.
 Not only will you have a captive audience sense they asked what it meant, but they will learn this new word in its context.
-It's not a random unmeaning word picked off a list that someone decided your child is "supposed" to know.
+It's not a random meaningless word picked off a list that someone decided your child is "supposed" to know.

-4. Most people will say that they enjoy poetry that rhymes.
+4. Most people will say they enjoy poetry that rhymes.
 Children are no exception to the rule.
-Sure Dr. Seuss is great, but why not take it up a notch and learn rhyme while reading Robert Louis Stevenson or Robert Frost.
+Sure Dr. Seuss is great, but why not take it up a notch and learn rhyme while reading Robert Louis Stevenson or A.A.
+Milne.
 What better place to learn about rhyme.
-Better yet, where else do we run into the need to rhyme than in music and poetry.
 Reading poetry that rhymes will train your child's ear to hear and identify rhyming words.
-It also won't force your children into the fallacy that only words that end the same can rhyme.
-Give you kids, and yourself, to try out your rhyming skills and enter the International Homeschooling Poetry Contest.
+Your children will learn that not all rhyming words have to end with the same letters.
+One fun way to explore your newly found poetry chops would be to enter the International Homeschooling Poetry Contest held every April.
 Check it out HERE

-5. What makes poetry unique is that the majority of poetry it written in short manageable pieces that even young children will sit through.
+5. What makes poetry unique is that the majority of poetry is written in short manageable pieces that even young children will sit through.
 Because of this it's a fabulous source literature that can be used for memorization.
 Memorization helps to sharpen the mind and exercises parts of the brain that can become stagnant in our world of tech.
-We don't have the need to memorize phone number.
-We don't have to put facts to memory as often anymore because we can just look it up with a touch to a phone.
-Short two to four lined poems are perfect for the tiny little in our life.
-While lengthier poetry will stretch your child's ability to retain information and strengthens connections in the brain.
+We don't have the need to memorize phone numbers.
+We don't have to put facts to memory as often anymore because we can just look it up on our phone.
+Short two to four lined poems are perfect for the tiny littles in our life.
+At the same time, lengthier poems will stretch your child's ability to retain information and strengthens connections in the brain.

-So why not give poetry a chance.
+You get to give poetry a chance.
 With A Year of Poetry Tea Time you will have over 300 poems to explore and all organized by month to make it easy to find poems to fit your monthly lessons.
 Not sure where to start?
 The join the Tea With A Poet membership and enjoy the freedom and confidence knowing your children are getting a well rounded and diverse education.